 The Federal Work Study Program is a federally funded program based on demonstrated financial need; work experience is not the qualifying factor.
-A Federal Work Study award is based on available funding.
+A Federal Work Study award is based on available funding and not guaranteed year to year.

 The Institutional Payroll is state funded and is available to all students; it is not based on a student's financial need.
 Students are employed based on the needs of each department, availability of funds, and the student's experience in specific areas.